 ![]() |

-the world, and me, the dork in the t-shirt. |
+| That's Drogba, possibly the best soccer player in the world, and me, the dork in the t-shirt. |

 It’s